Tannheuser/DiffWebApi/README.md

 ## Installation

-Sulution could be started from you preferable IDE like Microsoft Visual Studio, Vissual Studio Code or Jetbrains Rider.
+Solution could be started from you preferable IDE like Microsoft Visual Studio, Visual Studio Code or Jetbrains Rider.
 Also you could do it manually from console/terminal following this short instruction:

 - Navigate to the root solution folder and call `dotnet restore` command